NWagter/Meduza/README.md

 # Meduza
 Personal Render engine project by Nick Wagter
-The purpose of this project is to learn DirectX12 and how to write a Graphics Engine.
+The purpose of this project is to learn DirectX12 and how to write a Cross-Platform Graphics Engine.

 # What will it contain
 This project is in the early stages of development and does not contain a lot yet,